Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Towards noise problem adaptive SGD

 \subsection{Online estimation of unknown smoothness}

-In this section, we assume that the smoothness constant is unknown, aim to estimate it and set the step-size in an \emph{online} fashion.
-By online estimation, we mean that in iteration $k$ of SGD, we use knowledge of the sampled function $i_k$ to set the step-size, i.e. setting $\gammak$ depends on $i_k$.
+In this section, we assume that the smoothness constant is unknown, and aim to estimate it and set the step-size in an \emph{online} fashion.
+By online estimation, we mean that in iteration $k$, we use the knowledge of the sampled function $i_k$ to set the step-size, i.e. setting $\gammak$ depends on $i_k$.
 We only consider methods that use the knowledge of $i_k$ in iteration $k$ and are not allowed to access the other functions in $f$ (for example, to compute the full-batch gradient at $\xk$).
-Recent methods based on a stochastic line-search~\citep{vaswani2019painless, vaswani2020adaptive}, stochastic Polyak step-size~\citep{loizou2021stochastic, berrada2020training} or stochastic Barzilai-Borwein-like step-size~\citep{malitsky2019adaptive} are techniques that can set the step-size by only using the current sampled function.
+Methods based on a stochastic line-search~\citep{vaswani2019painless, vaswani2020adaptive} or the stochastic Polyak step-size~\citep{loizou2021stochastic, berrada2020training} satisfy this criterion.

 We use stochastic line-search (SLS) to estimate the local Lipschitz constant and set $\gammak$, the problem-dependent part of the step-size.
 SLS is the stochastic analog of the traditional Armijo line-search~\citep{armijo1966minimization} used for deterministic gradient descent~\citep{nocedal2006numerical}.
-In each iteration $k$ of SGD, SLS estimates the smoothness constant $\Lk$ of the sampled function using $\fk$ and $\nabla f_{ik}$.
-In particular, starting from a guess ($\gamma_{\max}$) of the step-size, SLS uses a backtracking procedure and returns the largest step-size $\gammak$ that satisfies the following conditions: $\gammak \leq \gamma_{\max}$ and
+In iteration $k$, SLS estimates the smoothness constant $\Lk$ of the sampled function using $\fk$ and $\nabla f_{ik}$.
+In particular, starting from a guess ($\gamma_{\max}$) of the step-size, SLS uses a backtracking procedure and returns the largest step-size $\gammak$ that satisfies: $\gammak \leq \gamma_{\max}$ and,